JnBrymn/JnBrymn.github.io/_drafts/your-ai-girlfriend.md

 - insert images throughout each section
 - correct spelling
 - look at all other HTML comments
--->
+- remove "So" and "But" and all the other extra words - tighten this up -->

 I think that's how the kids are saying it these days.
 Right?
 It's a colorful phrase.
 And boy, are we ever cooked.
 We have finally created truly intelligent AI, but because we have such a terribly poor understanding of consciousness we are conflating intelligence with consciousness, and the world is about to become a much more confusing because of it.